Dental Office Names: How to Name Your Dental Practice

 Nothing against Dr. Crock, but the first name option is far more memorable than the second.
 Keep that in mind as you ponder whether to use your name.

-It is also worth noting that if you plan to one day sell the business or add a partner you may be better served with a different approach than using your name.
+It is also worth noting that if you plan to sell the business or add a partner one day, you may be better served with a different approach than using your name.
 Remember to begin with the end in mind.
 Considering your plans for your practice can save you trouble down the line.

 3. Your Specialties and the Services You Provide